Entrepreneur Vs Employee

 No passion for the job

 You have no passion for your work.
-As time goes by, you stop enjoying going to work and constantly looking at the clock waiting for the day to end.
+When you have no passion for your work, you lose interest and motivation.
+You stop enjoying going to work and constantly look at the clock waiting for the day to end.
 You drag your feet daily to work simply to earn a living.
+This can affect your performance, your relationships, and your well-being.
+You may feel bored, frustrated, and unhappy with your situation.
+You may also miss out on opportunities to grow and learn new skills.
+Losing passion for the job can make you feel stuck and dissatisfied with your career.

 Lack of job security